turingschool/backend-curriculum-site/module4/lessons/hashing_slides.md

 ^ notes
 - Collections
 - The dream of a hash function is constant time lookup no matter how many elements
-- add in a middle level between MD5 and %6 that they can do by hand - my chunk should NOT require any computers.
-- no computers during entire 1st third of lesson.
-- build in what the MD5 part looks like in 2nd third of lesson.
 - TONE - timing, clarity of expectations, start and stop times, how do we set and shape tone, opportunities to change it mid way.

 ---